siddharth23-8/32-bit-RISC-V-Cpu-Core/README.md

 <a name="Theory"></a>
 ## Theory:
-In a RISC V processor, first the PC (program counter) gives the byte adderess to IMem.
+In a RISC V processor, first the **PC** (program counter) gives the byte adderess to **IMem** .
 IMem (Instruction Memory) is the place where program instructions are stored.
 IMem gives out the instruction located on address given by PC.
 This instruction is coded in RISC V ISA.
 It needs to be decoded in various fields and identified.
-This job is done by Decode Logic.
-After the instruction is identified and relevent data is extracted, we access the registers from Register File.
-Data from respective registers and/or IMM (Imediate value) is sent to ALU to perform computational and logical operations.
-Result of these operations can modify register values/ can be stored in DMem (Data Memory)/ can be desplayed on 7 segment output display.
-Control Logic is the chip which monitors all this flow and controls which chip needs to be enabled.
+This job is done by **Decode Logic** .
+After the instruction is identified and relevent data is extracted, we access the registers from **Register File**.
+Data from respective registers and/or IMM (Imediate value) is sent to **ALU** to perform computational and logical operations.
+Result of these operations can modify register values/ can be stored in **DMem** (Data Memory)/ can be desplayed on **7 segment output display**. **Control Logic** is the chip which monitors all this flow and controls which chip needs to be enabled.

-Note: This is the general flow for most of the commands.
-There are few exceptions like jump instruction where data needs to flow in different manner
+*Note: This is the general flow for most of the commands.
+There are few exceptions like jump instruction where data needs to flow in different manner*

 For more detailed information follow [Project Report](https://github.com/siddharth23-8/RISC-V/blob/Main/RISCV%20PROJECT.pdf)